kgdunn/pid-book/univariate-review/univariate-review.rst

 	The manager wants to revert back to the original supplier, but is leaving the decision up to you; what would be your advice?
 Show all calculations and describe any additional assumptions, if required.

 .. answer::
+	:fullinclude: no
+	:short: This problem is open-ended: pay attention to having a significant difference vs a practical difference.

 	This question, similar to most real statistical problems, is open-ended.
 This problem considers whether a significant difference has occurred.
 And in many cases, even though there is significant difference, it has to be weighed up whether there is a *practical* difference as well, together with the potential of saving money (increased profit).